What Our Inspectors Look for During a Crawlspace Inspection

 • Frass or droppings

-While we are not licensed termite inspectors, we document visible evidence and recommend further evaluation when conditions are observed.
+While we are not licensed termite inspectors, we document visible evidence and recommend further evaluation when conditions are noted.

 Plumbing System